coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 * AWS user with permissions to create lambdas and IAM roles.
 * AWS Cloudwatch log group & log stream
 * A Coralogix account.
-* in case you use SSM you should first deploy the [SSM lambda layer](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:eu-central-1:597078901540:applications/Coralogix-Lambda-SSMLayer)
+* in case you use Secret Manager you should first deploy the [SM lambda layer](https://serverlessrepo.aws.amazon.com/applications/eu-central-1/597078901540/Coralogix-Lambda-SSMLayer), you should only deploy one layer per region.

 ## AWS Resource Manager Template Deployment